gipo355/eslint-config-gipo355/README.md

 # Setting up `tsconfig`

+**Eslint: formatter + linter**

+Use eslint for everything.
+Ready to go with prettier.

-Super strict eslint config, it's got everything.
+Super strict, it's got everything.
 You won't be able to push due to the quantity of errors reported.

 Only suited for projects that start from 0.